d2-shadow/D2R-Ancient-Grimoire/README.md

 ## Disclaimer
 **The risk with using this on BNET is unclear.
 So if you're paranoid, DON'T use this outside of Single Player.**

+## *** Notice *** (Feburary 25th 2024)
+Please download the current release of Ancient Grimoire.
+There was a typo for the rune order of Mosaic, which I fixed in this new version.

 ## Known Issue
 ### Issue with tab selection
 When closing and then opening the menu, your last selected tab is still selected even though the first tab is loaded.
 Switch tabs to correct this.
 I don't know how to fix this unfortunately.